paperduck/algo/README.md

 ### Technical Specifications

 Intended for Linux operating system.
 C++ 11 is the language of choice, with a MySQL backend.
-Scripting languages will be used as deemed appropriate, with preference given to Python, Bash, and Haskell.
+Scripting languages will be used as appropriate, with preference given to Python, Bash, and Haskell.

 ### Created: